tdaverse/tdarec/README.md

   {ripserr}

-Also included are a pre-processing step to introduce **Gaussian blur** to rasters and a post-processing step to select PDs for **specific homological degrees**.
+Also included are a pre-processing step to introduce **Gaussian blur** to rasters and a post-processing step to select persistence diagrams (PDs) for **specific homological degrees**.

-Finally, this version provides steps that deploy the highly efficient **vectorizations** implemented in [{TDAvec}](https://github.com/uislambekov/TDAvec).
-These were written with {Rcpp} specifically for ML applications.
+Finally, this version provides steps that deploy the highly efficient **vectorizations** for PDs implemented in [{TDAvec}](https://github.com/uislambekov/TDAvec).
+These were written with {Rcpp} specifically for machine learning applications.

 ### Tunable parameters